transitcms/rails/README.md

 	<%= deliver(@post) %>

-By default the helper will attempt to deliver content in one of 2 ways:

-1. If a `deliver` method exists on a context model, the result of that method will be output
+1. If a `deliver` method exists on a context model, the result of that method will be output, unless that method explicitly returns `false`
-2. Using a pre-defined delivery block that, when passed a context the necessary html to render that context.
-For example, to deliver an `Audio` context using Rails' built in audio tag helper:

-		Transit::Delivery.configure(:audio) do |context|
-			audio_tag(context.source)
-		end
+2. Rendering a partial found under `app/views/transit/contexts/_context_class.html.erb`.

 Contexts
 --------------------------